Back

 Suitable for

 ✅ XP is suitable for small and medium-sized projects that require a focus on the needs of end users and rapid feedback, as well as a high level of collaboration and communication among team members.
 It is best suited for projects oriented towards creating high quality software products.
-XP may be a good choice for those who want to reduce administrative overhead.
+The XP software development methodology may be a good choice for those who want to reduce administrative overhead.

 Rapid application development (RAD)